LH-90/IMDb_Web_scraping/README.md

 Now we have collected information on movies, we'll answer some questions: open the file named "IMDb_analysis.ipynb" and follow the steps.

-## Contribution

-This project was realised during a course at TechTalent Academy.
-Contributions are welcome and encouraged!
-If you find any bugs, have feature requests, or want to improve the project, feel free to open an issue or submit a pull request.

 ## Source

 http://www.imdb.com/search/title?sort=num_votes,desc&start=1&title_type=feature&year=1950,2012